impranavgarg/TaskManagersystem/README.md

 3. **Task Management**: Manage your tasks by editing, deleting, or updating their status as needed.

-4. **Priority and Deadline Management**: Set priorities and deadlines for tasks to manage your workload effectively.

-5. **Tracking Progress**: Monitor task progress and receive notifications for upcoming deadlines.
+4. **Tracking Progress**: Monitor task progress and receive notifications for upcoming deadlines.

 ## Support
 If you encounter any issues or have any questions, please don't hesitate to reach out to our support team at [impranavgarg@email.com].